-- Payload: The weight of the car, cargo, passengers (Gross Weight) + Anything you tow behind the car.
+- Payload: The car’s weight, cargo, passengers (gross weight), plus anything you tow behind the car.

-- Gross Weight Rating: The Max total weight that your car can handle with the driver, passengers, and cargo.
+- Gross Weight Rating: The max total weight your car can handle with the driver, passengers, and cargo.

 - Gross Axle Weight: The weight load on each axle of your car.